📢 What's new in 2.0.0? Check out the Changelog!

 Remove content attribute | null is nullable is true, otherwise initial value or 0 | Removed |

 Implements a bigint attribute.
-Content attribute values are expressed as plain numeric strings without the tailing n
+Content attribute values are expressed as plain numeric strings without the trailing n

 import { define, attr, int } from "@sirpepe/ornament";